How booking your holiday with Imagine Travel works

 The Imagine Travel Charitable Fund

 Travelling gives us a great insight into different cultures around the world, how locals live in environments that are completely different from our own, and indeed the troubles people face in some of the less developed countries.
 Here at Imagine, we believe it’s hugely important to give something back to the wonderful places we visit, and that’s why we have set up the Imagine Travel Charitable Fund.
-Here are three charities we are currently supporting that are doing great things in places we love…
+Here are four charities we are currently supporting that are doing great things in places we love…

 TOFTigers is a charity that supports the protection and conservation of the Indian Subcontinent’s wild natural habitats and their inhabitants, with a special focus on tigers, set up because of an increased demand for wildlife tourism.
 Tigers across the Subcontinent are still very much under threat from poachers, so TOFTigers strives to stop their numbers from diminishing and to keep the species safe.
 The charity uses wildlife tourism as its main aid, encouraging better guidance for tourists, more involvement from local communities, and increased monitoring of tiger habitats.
 Some of the charity’s fantastic objectives include creating special guidelines for wildlife tour operators to avoid damage to habitats, advising local governments on how to combine nature tourism and conservation, and empowering the communities that surround national parks and tiger reserves to become involved with tourism and conservation projects.
 By introducing a rigorous auditing scheme for properties and ground agents in the wilderness areas of the Indian Subcontinent, TOFTigers has introduced the PUG-mark, which enables visitors to these areas to choose properties that are committed to long term sustainability.
 TOFTigers also supports a network of Village Wildlife Guardians, who are people chosen from villages bordering tiger habitats to provide hands-on help against tiger poaching, by creating deterrents for poachers and setting up camera traps, amongst other methods.